nmoore93/code-fruteria/README.md

 # 🍇 Code Fruit Challenge

 This repo is a stripped-down, vitamin-packed version of the code-fruit project.
-It’s got just enough pulp to get you started, including a sample swap-terms-form.
+It’s got just enough pulp to get you started.

 🎉 **Calling all code wizards and fruit fanatics!** 🍌🍎